telefonicaid/iotagent-node-lib/doc/admin.md

 #### `types`

-This parameter includes additional groups configuration as decribed into the [Config group API](api.md#config-group-api) section.
+This parameter includes additional groups configuration as described into the [Config group API](api.md#config-group-api) section.

 #### `service`